Jennifer Day FulkAssociate | Medical Devices and Drugs

 Throughout her life, Jenna has maintained a committed interest in international missions and has volunteered abroad with organizational ministries located in Morocco, Thailand, Mexico, Haiti, Romania and Spain.
 She looks forward to continued opportunities to serve the Lord, both in the practice of law and on the mission field.

-Jenna is originally from Birmingham, Ala., and is a member of the Alabama State Bar, the Alabama State Bar Young Lawyers Section, the Alabama Association for Justice, the Alabama Association for Justice’s Emerging Leaders section, the Montgomery County Bar Association and the Montgomery County Association’s Women's Section.
+Jenna is originally from Birmingham, Ala., and is a member of the Alabama State Bar, the Alabama State Bar Young Lawyers Section, the American Association for Justice, the Alabama Association for Justice, the Alabama Association for Justice’s Emerging Leaders section, the Montgomery County Bar Association and the Montgomery County Association’s Women's Section.
 She is married to Andrew Fulk, a plaintiff’s attorney in Birmingham.

 - Alabama State Bar